volodya-lombrozo/lints/README.md

 * The width of any line with a comment must be less than 80
 * The compexity of an object must be within acceptable limits
 * The number of void attributes in an object must be smaller than five
+* The number of attached attributes in an object must be smaller than twelve
 * A program must have mandatory metas: `package`, `architect`, `version`, etc.
 * A test object must have the `@` attribute
 * The `$.` prefix must be used only to avoid ambiguity